Wheldall Assessment of Reading Lists

 Who is it for?

-The WARL is designed to assess the reading of students in Years 1 and 2.
-It is suitable for use by classroom teachers, learning support teachers and other school personnel involved in literacy instruction.
+- Suitable for use by classroom teachers, learning support teachers and other school personnel involved in literacy instruction

 The WARL provides a set of 100-word lists, each of which include a selection of the most frequently occurring words, which students read for just one minute.
 The number of words read correctly provides a measure of the student’s level of oral reading fluency, and the benchmarks provided allow for the easy identification of the bottom 25% of students.
 As a fast and simple measure to administer, the lists can then be utilised on a weekly or bi-weekly basis to monitor the performance of individual low-progress readers.